-When you’re sharing a bed with another person, it’s rather unlikely that you’ll both want the same kind of mattress, of the same firmness and material.
-If you do, however, then you’re extremely lucky to have such an intuitive partner who can save you a lot of mattress shopping time!
-Different sizes, shapes, and weights of mattresses can make the buying decision even harder for some couples, as they both might need different kinds of support.
+When you’re sharing a bed with another person, it’s possible that you may both want a different kind of mattress, with different levels of firmness or comfort feel.
+Different sizes, shapes, weights and feels of mattresses can make the buying decision even harder for some couples, as they both might need different kinds of support.

 So what are some common reasons that couples disagree over mattresses?
 And just what can you do when there’s a clash in opinion?